 Quakers, Pilgrims and Puritans In the minds of most Americans, these are all one in the same and these Quaker/Pilgrim/Puritans sat down with the Wampanoag Indians in 1621 for a joyous celebration and feast.
 In reality, the Quakers did not celebrate any holidays, not even Christmas.

-Religion Just like most of the other holidays, Christians insist on trying to impose their hallucinations on someone else’s good time.
-The original Thanksgiving celebrations were hardly religious as they were a 3 day orgy that was all about eating, drinking, playing rowdy games and even musket target practice as a warning to the Indians.
+Religion Just like most of the other holidays, some try to impose their personal religion on others.
+The original Thanksgiving celebrations were hardly religious as they were a 3-day orgy that was all about eating, drinking, playing rowdy games and even musket target practice as a warning to the Indians.

 Stuffing -or- Dressing If you are fortunate enough to have someone make giblet gravy, you might also have a cook competent enough to make real stuffing.
 More often than not, it is Pepperidge Farm, out of a bag and whipped up in a jiffy.
 No matter.
 If you have the right kind of gravy, it will turn even the most mundane stuffing into a mouth-watering treat.